sento documentation

 Specialized

-.
+actorclass calledagent.
 It is meant primarily to encapsulate state.
-To access state it providesagent-get
+To access state it providesagent-getandagent-updateto update state.
+Stop an agent withagent-stopto free resources (threads).

 [function] MAKE-AGENT STATE-FUN &OPTIONAL ACTOR-CONTEXT (DISPATCHER-ID